20 Halloween safety tips for older people

 However, some older people can find Halloween a difficult time.
 The darker evenings and unexpected visitors can be distressing for those living alone or with dementia.
-We’ve shared some tips for helping everyone experience this time of year in a way that’s comfortable and safe for them.
-This is not an exhaustive list but may help you and your family feel more confident come the 31st of October.
+We’ve shared 20 essential safety tips for helping everyone experience this time of year in a way that’s comfortable and safe for them.

-There are a number of things you can do both in the lead-up to Halloween and on the night itself to reduce safety risks.
-However the below are just suggestions, they may not work for everyone but can be a good place to start.
+There are a number of things you can do both in the lead-up to Halloween and on the night itself to reduce safety risks and ensure peace of mind.

-1. Keep the floors and entryways clear, and check any mobility aids are in proper working order so your loved one can safely reach the door if they wish to.
+1. Clear pathways and check mobility aids: Keep the floors and entryways clear of trip hazards.
+Check any mobility aids are in proper working order so your loved one can safely reach the door if they wish to.

-2. Invest in a personal alarm.
-A lot of these devices can be worn on a pendant around the neck or on a wrist bracelet, and allow the wearer to call for help from a loved one or the emergency services with a touch of a button, should they feel in danger.
+2. Invest in a personal alarm: A lot of these devices can be worn on a pendant around the neck or on a wrist bracelet, and allow the wearer to call for help or the emergency services with a touch of a button, should they feel in danger.

 Find your ideal carer with Elder

-4. If you deem it safe to do so you may wish to turn off outdoor lights and draw the curtains to suggest no one is home.
+1. Signal absence: If you deem it safe to do so, you may wish to turn off outdoor lights and draw the curtains to suggest no one is home.

-5. Use a video doorbell, spy hole, or door chain to check who’s at the door before opening it properly.
-Ensure your loved one knows they only need to open the door if they feel comfortable doing so, and that they shouldn’t feel pressured.
+2. Use door security features: Use a video doorbell, spy hole, or door chain to check who’s at the door before opening it properly.
+Ensure your loved one or their carer knows they only need to open the door if they feel comfortable doing so, and that they shouldn’t feel pressured.

-6. If you expect a lot of children will be trick or treating in the area unaccompanied, it may help to put a bowl of sweets outside at the end of the driveway or garden path, to deter them from coming up to the door.
+3. Deter door knocking with treats: If you expect a lot of children will be trick-or-treating in the area unaccompanied, it may help to put a bowl of sweets outside at the end of the driveway or garden path, to deter them from coming up to the door.

-7. Try minimising or distracting them from the noise outside by engaging in conversation, putting on some favourite music, or enjoying a classic movie marathon.
+4. Create distraction: Try distracting a loved one from the noise outside by engaging in conversation, putting on some favourite music, or enjoying a classic movie marathon.

-9. Consider what they may end up watching on television as many channels will be showing horror movies.
-You may wish to block certain channels if it’s possible, put on a favourite DVD, or keep them busy with quiet activities like reading, sewing, or reminiscing by looking at their favourite family pictures.
+2. Filter unsettling TV content: Consider what they may end up watching on television as many channels will be showing horror movies or unsettling shows.
+You may wish to block certain channels if it’s possible.
+Put on a favourite DVD, or keep them busy with quiet activities like reading, sewing, or reminiscing by looking at their favourite family pictures.

-11. Focus on it being autumn rather than Halloween and do some seasonal crafts or tactile games.
-Some seasonal activities for dementia may include –
+4. Focus on autumnal activities: Focus on it being autumn rather than Halloween and do some seasonal crafts or tactile games.
+Seasonal activities for dementia may include:

-• Baking and decorating homemade treats together using season ingredients such as apples or squash
+• Baking and decorating homemade treats together using seasonal ingredients such as apples or squash.

-• Creating art with, or pressing fallen leaves and twigs collected from the garden or local park
+• Creating art with fallen leaves and twigs, or pressing the items collected from the garden or local park.

-• Play a sensory guessing game where your loved one can identify autumnal items like cinnamon sticks, different types of leaves, or pinecones.
+• Playing a sensory guessing game where your loved one can identify autumnal items like cinnamon sticks, different types of leaves, or pinecones.

-How to support older people in your community
+How to support elderly people in your community on Halloween

 We don’t just have a responsibility to our loved ones this Halloween.
 We can all do our part to help every elderly person in our community feel safe.

-12. If you’re going trick-or-treating, avoid houses that don’t look like they’re taking part.
-Houses without decorations or pumpkins outside, or with the porch light off could indicate they wish to be left alone.
+1. Respect “no trick-or-treating” signals: If you’re going trick-or-treating, avoid houses that don’t look like they’re taking part.
+Houses without decorations or pumpkins outside, or with the porch light off, could indicate they wish to be left alone.

-13. If you know an older or particularly frail person lives at a certain house it’s best to avoid knocking on their door.
+2. Avoid frail residents: If you know an older or particularly frail person lives at a certain house, it’s best to avoid knocking on their door.

-14. Only knock or ring a doorbell once.
-If there’s no answer respect their decision not to come to the door and move on.
+3. Knock once, then move on: Only knock or ring a doorbell once.
+If there’s no answer, respect their decision not to come to the door and move on.

 Our phone lines are closed right now